BONUS EPISODE: Elon Musk at Code Conference 2021

 let's see.

-NASA of astronauts in Calgary Calgary to and from the space station, which we've been doing for a while now, over a decade.
+NASA of astronauts in Calgary to and from the space station, which we've been doing for a while now, over a decade,

-We have a system called Starlink, which is a global internet system.
+We have something called Starlink, which is a global internet system.

 And this is, I think, going to have some profound positive effects on the world because Starlink is really designed to serve the least served.